 Interested in cleaning for health?

-Choosing the right product to disinfect your workspace is just as important as choosing the right provider.
+Choosing the right product for facility disinfection is just as important as choosing the right provider.

 Are you ready for re-entry?
 We are.
 In 2020 alone, we have disinfected more than 16 million square feet of space throughout the country.
 And with 10 years’ experience in infection control and over 24 years protecting your other surfaces, we have the knowledge and expertise you can rely on to help your employees and building occupants breathe easy.

-Choosing the right product to disinfect your workspace is just as important as choosing the right provider.
+Choosing the right product for facility disinfection is just as important as choosing the right provider.
 Look for disinfectants that meet the following criteria:

 - Included on the EPA’s List N: Disinfectants for Use Against SARS-CoV-2, meaning it has been approved for use against the coronavirus that causes COVID-19.